saoconnell/Getting_and_Cleaning_Data_Project/CodeBook.md

 feature rbindlist, which I found to be slightly faster in this case.
 However, I frequently load several files at a time and rbind them together.
 The rbindlist, is MUCH fast at binding rows together.

-## Step 3:  Feature Names
+## Step 3:  ACTIVITY INDICATORS (Y VALUE) AND  FOR TRAIN AND TEST

-The features were the activities associated with a specific set of samples.
+The Y Labels are the activities associated with a specific set of samples.

-The current feature list was a numeric indicator for each row in the dataset.
+The current Y label list was a numeric indicator for each row in the dataset.
 This is not a very meaningful name.

 The numeric values were replaced with their associated activity labels, greating a more meaningful name to be associated with the measurements.